wiseman-timelord/Auto-CPP-Local/README.md

 - review the memory code, determine if there is any clever code we can introduce to enhance the memory of the AI.
 Rag, is that what we need, is there something better?
 What is best solution for best results?
 - Installer works, and sets up folders correctly, however, Launcher requires, run and thorough debug.
 - I will at some point want to do my prompt engineering magic on the prompts sent to local modes, obviously its not prompt.txt anymore, so, I am a little unfamilliar.
-- No gradio interface, scripts are too large as it is.

 ## DESCRIPTION:
 - This fork "AutoCPP-Lite", is a remake of the last release of "AutoGPT v1", that has be been streamlined and tuned, to basic windows non-wsl offline operation, and will be designed to run of local models, such as "qwencode 1.5".
 Auto-GPT is currently at v5.1, so dont expect that level of operation/compitence, however, we will be finding better alternates to things such as huggingface and google websearch, as well as giving the code a good optimization and going over.
 The main goal we will have something robust and compitent on local models, and the second goal is GPU Acelleration for both, entry level nVidia and Non-ROCM AMD, users.